Mace1059/JJWN/README.md

     b.
 Ranking componentThere are merge conflicts.
 Resolve them before committing.

         - Rankings (after _#_ questions/minutes ???)
+        - JV - Possibly want to code in a way to detect how many questions there are.
+This way we can alter how often the rankings are re-made and we don't run out of questions.

         - Matchups based on rankings for next _#_ questions